Interview Question: "How Did You Manage a Problem Employee?"

 Prepare in advance.
 Prepare for this type of question by reflecting on some of your most challenging subordinates.
 Take the time to write your thoughts on paper.
 Identify two or three cases in which you dealt with a problem employee.
 Reflect on what the problem was, how you worked to solve the issue, and what the result was.

 Use the STAR interview response technique.
 During the interview, use the STAR technique to answer the question.
 STAR stands for Situation, Task, Action, Result.
-In your response, first describe the situation.
-(For example, an employee is chronically late.)
+In your response, first describe the situation you were in and what you had to do to respond to it.
+(For example, an employee was chronically late and you needed to get them to improve their behavior.)
 Then, describe the action you took.
 (For example, giving the employee a formal warning and looping in HR.)
 Finally, explain the outcome.

 Be specific.
 Be detailed when explaining how you dealt with a problem employee.
-For example, you might describe a situation when you had to have multiple conversations with an employee, and saw incremental improvement in their performance.
+For example, you might describe a situation in which you had to have multiple conversations with an employee and saw incremental improvement in their performance.
 You should briefly explain all of these steps.
-This kind of specificity will help the interviewer understand the situation, and see the specific steps you took to solve the problem.
+This kind of specificity will help the interviewer understand the situation and see the steps you took to solve the problem.

 Remain positive.
 Do not be insulting or negative when describing the employee.
-This will make you seem as if you are not empathetic or patient, or that you look down on your employees.
+This will make you seem as if you look down on your employees or are not empathetic or patient.
 One way to avoid sounding negative is to focus on the employee’s behavior rather than the employee himself.
-Also be sure to emphasize how you worked to solve the problem with the employee, which will make your answer more positive.
+Also, be sure to emphasize how you worked to solve the problem with the employee, which will make your answer more positive.

 Highlight your creative thinking.
-You might provide a story of a time when you coached an employee towards a shift to a job more suitable to their background, skill set, or personality.
+You might describe a time when you coached an employee toward a shift to a job more suitable to their background, skill set, or personality.
 Managers who employ this strategy can often save their company from the financially and administratively taxing process involved with a firing.
 It's not your job to be a psychologist, but as a manager, you are in the position of having to deal with different personalities.
-If you are able to address the problem head-on and take action that demonstrates change, you will be respected for your choice not to sweep it under the table.
+If you are able to address the problem head-on and take action that demonstrates change, you will be respected for choosing not to sweep the problem under the rug.

 What Not to Say

 Stay away from vague responses.
-The best answers to this question detail that situation and steps taken.
+The best answers to this question details the situation and steps taken.
 Be specific!
 The STAR technique can help you formulate your response.

 Avoid debatable problematic behavior.
-Some employee actions are clearly problematic, like being late or providing poor customer service.
+Some employee actions are clearly problematic, such as being late or providing poor customer service.
 Other things may be more debatable.
 For instance, some companies value opinionated employees, while others might not.
-Make sure that you highlight problematic behavior that everyone agrees is an issue and cause for concern.
+Make sure that you highlight problematic behavior that everyone agrees is a cause for concern.

 Possible Follow-up Questions

-Use the STAR technique.
+Use the STAR interview technique.
 This will help you give a clear and coherent response.

 Show your work.
 Interviewers want to see a positive outcome, but they are also interested in understanding your approach.
 Sharing the steps you took will help make your management style clear.